Bingji98/Sorting-Algorithm/README.md

 - Stable

 # Quick sort <a name="qs"></a>
-Quick Sort is a divide and conquer algorithm.
+Quick Sort is **a divide and conquer algorithm**.
 The intuitive idea behind quick sort is it picks an element as the pivot(usually the last element) from a given array of elements and then partitions the array around the pivot element.
 Subsequently, it calls itself recursively and partitions the two subarrays thereafter.
 Below is an example:
 ![image](https://www.crio.do/blog/content/images/size/w1000/2022/01/Quick-Sort-Algorithm-flow.png)

 Implementation in Python: